Djaba

 Architecturally, the temple features massive pylons, a hypostyle hall, and a sanctuary containing a black granite shrine dedicated to Nectanebo II.
 The temple’s inscriptions provide valuable insights into Egyptian mythology, including the legendary battle between Horus and Seth.

 The earliest stone temple was designed by Imhotep, vizier and chief architect to Djoser (c.
 2600 BCE), and a woman named xrdw-anx.
-Little is known of that temple, except that it was dedicated to the triad of Hr bHdty (Horus Behdety), His consort Hwt Hr (Hat Hor) of Dandara, and their son Hr smA tAwy (Horus, Uniter of the Two Lands).
+Little is known of that temple, except that it was dedicated to the triad of Hr bHdty (Horus Behdety), His consort Hwt Hr (Hat Hor) of Dendera, and their son Hr smA tAwy (Horus, Uniter of the Two Lands).

 Over the millennia, several Pharaohs contributed to the building of the Temple, including Sety I (1294-1279 BCE), Ramesses II (1279-1213 BCE), Ramesses III (1184-1153 BCE), and Nectanebo II (360-343 BCE).
 Most of what stands today is attributed to the massive temple building of Ptolemy III Euergetes II (246-222 BCE).